openshift/cloud-credential-operator/docs/ccoctl.md

    ```

-**step 2&3 are only need when preparing for upgrading clusters with manually maintained credentials.
+**step 2&3 are only needed when preparing for upgrading clusters with manually maintained credentials.
 When doing a fresh installation please skip step 2&3**

 2. For each CredentialsRequest CR in the release image, ensure that a namespace that matches the text in the spec.secretRef.namespace field exists in the cluster.
 This field is where the generated secrets that hold the credentials configuration are stored.